zrythm/zrythm/doc/user/plugins-files/plugins/plugin-info.rst

   existing channels in the mixer or can be instantiated to create new FX tracks.
 Modulators
-  These plugins output CV signals and can be used to modulate other plugin or track parameters.
+  These plugins output :term:`CV` signals and can be used to modulate other plugin or track parameters.
 MIDI Effects
-  These plugins modify incoming MIDI signals and can be used in the MIDI signal chain of an Instrument or MIDI track (coming soon).
+  These plugins modify incoming :term:`MIDI` signals and can be used in the MIDI signal chain of an Instrument or MIDI track.

 .. note::
-  Zrythm looks inside the Plugin's metadata to determine what type the Plugin is.
-If that is not enough, Zrythm makes a decision based on the number of audio, MIDI, control and CV input and output ports a Plugin has.
+  Zrythm looks inside the plugin's metadata to determine what type the plugin is.
+If that is not enough, Zrythm makes a decision based on the number of audio, MIDI, control and CV input and output ports a plugin has.

 Plugin Ports
 ------------
-Plugins consist of controls (parameters) and a variety of audio, MIDI and CV ports.
+Plugins consist of controls (parameters) and a variety of audio, :term:`MIDI` and :term:`CV` ports.
 Ports are explained in :ref:`ports`.

-Zrythm first creates all plugins with a special `Enabled` control port that controls bypassing, and the rest of the plugin's ports are appended.
+Zrythm first creates all plugins with the following special control ports:

+Enabled
+  Controls whether the plugin is active or bypassed.
+Gain
+  Increases the output volume of the plugin (if applicable).

+After the above ports are created, Zrythm appends the rest of the plugin's ports.

-All of the plugin's ports can be found in the plugin inspector page described in :ref:`plugin-inspector-page`
+All of the plugin's ports can be found in the plugin inspector page explained in :ref:`plugin-inspector-page`